Did you know that 85% of the jobs that’ll exist in 2030 haven’t been invented yet?

 When you’re sure that the employees’ learning goals and the company’s goals are on the same page, use employee development as a tool that can benefit the organization.

 As your program begins to take shape, keep track of progress and make adjustments to the training course as needed.

 Mentoring, coaching, computer-based training, job rotation, simulations, conferences, workshops, role play, games/simulation, and hands-on training are among the most effective methods of employee development.

-To monitor your objectives and follow up on goals, try our Conversations performance development tool to generate and receive structured feedback and assessments, efficiently creating a culture of connection and continuous growth.
+To monitor your objectives and follow up on goals, try Conversations®, Workhuman’s performance development tool designed to generate and receive structured feedback and assessments, efficiently creating a culture of connection and continuous growth.